ilanasufrin/material-design-lite/docs/getting-started.md

 at what we just wrote.

 The two main things to notice are the `data-mdl-auto-init` attributes, as well as the final script tag, which simply calls `window.mdl.autoInit()`.
-Unlike MDLv1, **MDLv2 does not automatically instantiate any components automatically.** This avoids the headaches involved with hacking around lifecycle handlers that we saw a lot with MDLv1 when trying to use it within more complex sites.
+Unlike MDLv1, **MDLv2 does not instantiate any components automatically.** This avoids the headaches involved with hacking around lifecycle handlers that we with MDLv1 when trying to use it within more complex sites.

-When `mdl.autoInit()` is called, it looks for all elements with a `data-mdl-auto-init` attribute, and initializes attaches the MDL JS Component with the given class name to that element (the actual mechanics are a bit more complicated, but for now this is essentially all you need to understand what it's doing).
+When `mdl.autoInit()` is called, it looks for all elements with a `data-mdl-auto-init` attribute, and attaches the MDL JS Component with the given class name to that element (the actual mechanics are a bit more complicated, but for now this is essentially all you need to understand about what it's doing).
 So when it sees `MDLTextfield`, it instantiates a [MDLTextfield](../packages/mdl-textfield) instance to the corresponding elements.
 It does the same thing for the button, attaching a [MDLRipple](../packages/mdl-ripple) instance to the element.